-We are deep into spooky season, people!
-So you might as well get even more in the mood with some delightfully scary movies, right?
+Spooky season will be here before you know it.
+So you might as well get in the mood with some delightfully scary movies, right?
 What’s a better way to do that than by watching some of the spookiest movies filmed in Seattle and the PNW?
-Because it just so turns out there’s a fair amount.
 Here are 11 of the best horror movies made in and around Seattle.

 The Ring